Chelsea vs Manchester City: Get 50-1 for a goal to be scored with Paddy Power

 Get 50-1 on a goal to be scored in Chelsea vs Manchester City with Paddy Power

-The season could hardly have gone worse for Chelsea, who currently sit ninth in the Premier League table and are in real danger of missing out on European football.
+The season could hardly have gone worse for Chelsea, who are ninth in the Premier League table and are in real danger of missing out on European football.

 City are second in the standings, yet Arsenal hold the advantage.
 While the title may prove beyond them, Pep Guardiola's side have already lifted the EFL Cup, and a second trophy success wouldn't be a bad thing.